rileydr/AirQuality-USWest/README.md

 ## Data acquisition and wrangling

-Air quality data were scraped from the public API of the EPA's AirNow program Fire data were obtained from [MTBS](https://www.mtbs.gov/), "a multiagency program designed to consistently map the burn severity and perimeters of (U.S.) fires" from 1984 to present.
+Fire data were obtained from [MTBS](https://www.mtbs.gov/), "a multiagency program designed to consistently map the burn severity and perimeters of (U.S.) fires" from 1984 to present.
 These fire records were combined with panelized time series summation of satellite images denoting smoke coverage down to sub-county level.